Tsali: Resistance to Cherokee removal

-Tsali and his relatives fled to the mountains and hid out for some time in a cave in the Great Smoky Mountains.
-General Scott was baffled by the situation.
-He did not have enough troops to track down Indians in the rugged region, nor was he certain that he wanted to.
-But if Tsali's freedom went unchallenged, an unfavorable example would be set for other Cherokees.
-News of the successful escape and evasion by Tsali's group soon made its way to other groups of Indians in the region.
-The mountain Cherokees—first by dozens, and then by the hundreds—joined him in the hideout.
-They lived off roots and berries while on the edge of starvation.
+Tsali and his relatives fled to the mountains and hid out for some time in a mountain cave in the Great Smoky Mountains.
+The cave where they hid was possibly under Clingman's Dome.
+The Army and General Winfield Scott needed to find a way out of the situation in which they found themselves.
+For all concerned, they needed a scapegoat and found one in Tsali.
+He did not have enough troops to track down the Indians in the rugged region, nor was he certain that he wanted to.

-Both John Ross, Principal Chief of the Cherokee Nation, and Yonaguska, Principal Chief of the Eastern Band of Cherokee, condemned Tsali's actions.
-They offered to capture him and his warriors—in the strongest of terms—and offered to help run him and his family down.
-Yonaguska was given the task, and asked for assistance from his friend Utsala on the Nanthahala River, hoping to gain him permission to stay in the state as compensation for his effort.

 Surrender and death

 General Scott eventually enlisted the services of William Holland Thomas, a white attorney who had been adopted into the tribe in his youth.
 He had also represented the tribe in negotiations with the federal government regarding the removals.
-Thomas was given a message to the leader of the fugitives.
+Thomas was given a message to the leader (Chief Lichen) of the fugitives.
 If Tsali and his family would surrender themselves to military justice, the rest of the Cherokee in the mountains could remain free.
 Upon hearing this, Tsali, his brother, and his sons came down from the mountains and gave themselves up.